bdetwiler/draft-detecting-unwanted-location-trackers/draft-detecting-unwanted-location-trackers.md

 | Manufacturer Name | UTF-8     | 64<br/>(maximum)  |  64<br/>(maximum)  | Manufacturer name                |
 {: title="Manufacturer Name Operand" }

+When the Manufacturer Name is less than 64 bytes, it SHALL be formatted either as:
+* a string value with length less than 64 bytes
+* a string value that is both zero-terminated and zero-padded up to 64 bytes

 #### Model name
 The Model Name operand contains the manufacturer specific model of the accessory.